 Health conditions include: heart conditions, fibromyalgia, arthritis, osteoarthritis, knee/hip replacement, obesity, chronic obstructive pulmonary disease (COPD) and cancer.

-The YMCA of Eastern Ontario offers a full range of recreational programs such as badminton, volleyball, basketball, hip hop, Zumbini (Kingston), karate (Brockville) and soccer that take place in safe, non-competitive environments where everyone is treated equally and in an atmosphere of mutual respect.
+The YMCA of Eastern Ontario offers a full range of recreational programs such as basketball, dance and karate (Brockville) that take place in safe, non-competitive environments where everyone is treated equally and in an atmosphere of mutual respect.
 We believe that recreational activities help develop self-esteem and confidence, and help youth to work both as individuals and as part of a team.
 We also believe that recreation can make a real difference to communities, helping them meet and come together through a shared passion for their activity.

 Work Hard.
 Eat Well.